 - Supply Chain Analytics: An essential component in many curriculums, this course introduces students to data analysis techniques critical for decision-making in supply chains.
 Learners explore predictive analytics, simulation, and optimization models to address complex logistics challenges, enabling more efficient and effective supply chain operations.

-- Global Supply Chain Management: This course focuses on the specifics of managing supply chains in a global context.
+- Global Supply Chain Management: A global supply chain management course will focus on the specifics of managing supply chains in a global context.
 It covers international trade laws, global sourcing strategies, and cross-cultural management.
 Students learn to navigate the complexities of global logistics, ensuring seamless operations across international borders.

 - Strategic Sourcing and Procurement: Students learn the principles of sourcing and acquiring goods and services in ways that leverage supplier relationships to achieve strategic business outcomes.
 The course covers negotiation tactics, supplier evaluation, and contract management, emphasizing cost reduction, quality improvement, and innovation.